maximilien/musings/blogs/ai/1/draft.md

 **Testing is non-negotiable.** Agents make changes fast—tests catch mistakes and regressions.
 Automate testing early in the project.
 Let the agent run tests after changes.
 Use agents to create tests too!
 This is the single most important discipline for AI-assisted development.

+For instance, all my repos include a `lint.sh`, `build.sh`, and `test.sh` that I use to ensure quality and avoid regressions.
+I use AI to create these and update them but for each new project I point the AI to previous versions so that the scripts are similar keeping my flow: `./lint.sh && ./build.sh && ./test.sh` a command I use before and after every change.
+Then when ready I move this to CI/CD ensuring every push re-runs these as well as longer integration tests.

-**Context management matters.** I've developed personal conventions: NEXT_STEPS.md, TODOs.md, CHANGELOG.md files that persist context across sessions.
+**Context management matters.** I've developed personal conventions: NEXT_STEPS.md, TODOs.md, and the classic CHANGELOG.md files that persist context across sessions.
 A docs/planning/ directory for the agent to reference and create detailed plans of features.
 Explicit handoff notes when context is getting long.
 These feel manual, but they dramatically improve agent performance.
+And again the agent can update and clean these easily with one prompt.

 **Planning before coding pays off.** All agents seem to work better if you plan better and divide work into features you can execute step by step.
 The agent can help create the plan—so that's become my modus operandi.
-Describe the goal, have the agent break it down, then execute incrementally.
+Describe the goal, have the agent break it down, save a plan with TODOs, then execute incrementally.

 **Review discipline is essential.** Speed is addictive.
 Build review into your workflow deliberately.
 Trust but verify.
 The 30% code acceptance rate for GitHub Copilot suggestions isn't a bug—it's appropriate skepticism.